 What Is The Personal Injury Claims Process?

-By Mark Clause.
-Last Updated 4th August 2022.
+By Stephen Anderson.
+Last Updated 15th October 2024.
 Did you suffer harm in an accident because of someone else’s negligence?
 Perhaps you have proof that your employer, another motorist or someone in control of a public place failed to adequately safeguard you against harmful risks?
 If so, you may be wondering what options you have.
 If so, this guide which explores the personal injury claims process could help.

-In this guide, we aim to help you understand how to claim for the injuries you sustained in an accident that was caused by someone else’s negligence.
+In this guide, we aim to explain how to claim for the injuries you sustained due to an accident that was caused by someone else’s negligence.

 Select A Section